johnstoklas/CSCI3321_Homework2/README.md

 DATABASE_NAME = (set this to your database name)
 ```

-4. Download the SQL script from Google Classroom and run it in MySQL Workbench
+4. Copy and paste the SQL script from the file titled SQL script in the repository and run it in MySQL Workbench.

 5. run ``` npm start ```